daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/subgraphForNewScheme.md

 ## Update Ops

-Add your contract to `ops/mappings.json`.
-Under the JSON object for the network your contract is located at, under the `"mappings"` JSON array, add the following.
+Add tracker for your contract in `ops/mappings.json`.

+In the JSON object for the network your contract is located at, under the `"mappings"` JSON array, add the following.

+  - *arcVersion*: contract arc version

+  - *dao*: section label where contract is defined in migration.json file (base/ dao/ test/ organs) or `address`,

+  - *mapping*: contract name as in mappings,

+  - *name*: contract name as appears in `abis/arcVersion` folder,

+  - *contractName*: contract name as appears in migration.json file,

-  - If your contract information is in the `migration.json` file specified (default is the file under `@daostack/migration` folder, as defined in the `ops/settings.js` file)
+    If your contract information is in the `migration.json` file specified (default is the file under `@daostack/migration` folder, as defined in the `ops/settings.js` file)

         {
-           "name": "<contract name as appears in `abis/arcVersion` folder>", "contractName": "<contract name as appears in migration.json file>", "dao": "<section label where contract is defined in migration.json file (base/ dao/ test/ organs)>", "mapping": "<contract name from step 2>",
+          "name": "BuyInWithRageQuitOpt",
+          "contractName": "BuyInWithRageQuitOpt",
+          "dao": "dao",
+          "mapping": "BuyInWithRageQuitOpt",
-           "arcVersion": "<contract arc version>"
+          "arcVersion": "0.0.1-rc.27"
         },

 OR

+  - *address*: the contract address on network

-  - If your contract does not appear in the migration file:
+    If your contract does not appear in the migration file add following info:

         {
+          "name": "BuyInWithRageQuitOpt",
+          "address": "0x4a35d1434D34Ac7842381362924E6399ca63Da5A"
-           "name": "<contract name as appears in `abis/arcVersion` folder>", "dao": "address",
+          "dao": "address",
-           "mapping": "<MyContractName>",
+          "mapping": "BuyInWithRageQuitOpt",
-           "arcVersion": "<contract arc version under which the abi is located in the `abis` folder>", "address": "<the contract address>"
+          "arcVersion": "0.0.1-rc.27",
         },